 CONDITIONS OF EMPLOYMENT

-Job Location: Your job is based in Herefordshire but you may be also required to work at other company locations throughout the UK
+Job Location: Your job is based in Herefordshire; but you may be also required to work at other company locations throughout the UK

 Job Title: Seasonal Worker

 Work Identification Card (ID card): Before you start work you will be given a personalised “bar-coded” work card containing the following information:

 - Your name

 - Your photograph

 You must carry your ID card with you at all times; you cannot start work without your ID card.
 When you have completed a job the barcode on your card is scanned to enable that job to be recorded against your name for pay purposes.

 Work: You will only be offered work when it is available.
 The work is the manual harvesting of strawberries and other soft fruits and vegetables or other pre and post harvest work, which involves a considerable amount of bending, walking and lifting.

 Productivity Targets: The amount of work you are told you must achieve is called your productivity target.
 Setting productivity targets ensures that you complete a fair day’s work for a fair day’s pay when you are not being supervised or watched.
 Productivity targets are set for each individual type of job.
 Productivity targets for a harvest worker are the number of kilograms of fruit for you to pick each hour, which are set on daily basis.